signalfx/signalfx-agent/docs/quick-install.md

 ***

-* Review error logs.
+* Review your error logs

-For Linux, you can use the following command to view logs via Journal:
+For Linux, use the following command to view error logs via Journal:

 ```sh
 journalctl -u signalfx-agent | tail -100
 ```

-For Windows, simply review event logs.
+For Windows, simply review the event logs.

+***

 For additional installation troubleshooting information, including how to review logs, see [Frequently Asked Questions](./faq.md).